AugustoBernardes/E-management/README.md

 -Data without local storage
 -Source code on github with README file detailing programming functionality

-I added other functions like, validate the email and the quantity of the product because you can't add nothing or a negative number
+I added other functions like, validate the email and the quantity of the product because you can't add nothing or a negative number.

 This was the result [site](https://e-management.netlify.app)

 # Preview 🖥️